Platoniq/wilder-journal/_sticker_packs/en/wilder-journal-1-stickers.md

 {% quote %}[...] my artistic practices have been shaped mostly by my collaborations in community projects [...], by the friends that life has given me, by travelling and by dancing.{% endquote %}

-{% file { "title": "Download stickers", "info": "1.9 MB ZIP", "file": "/media/sticker_packs/files/Wilder Journal by Platoniq - Volume 1 Sticker Pack by Alba Feito.zip", "image": "/media/stickers/wilder-journal-1/sticker20.png", "button_text": "Download", "button_icon": "icon-download", "alt_color": true } %}
+{% file { "title": "Download stickers", "info": "20 PNG images in a 1.9 MB ZIP", "file": "/media/sticker_packs/files/Wilder Journal by Platoniq - Volume 1 Sticker Pack by Alba Feito.zip", "image": "/media/stickers/wilder-journal-1/sticker20.png", "button_text": "Download", "button_icon": "icon-download", "alt_color": true } %}

 My drawings have appeared in a lot of collective fanzines (some of my own), illustrated articles and book covers.
 They have been moved in several animation projects, hosted exhibitions and conducted workshops.